ycechungAI/podman-desktop/website/docs/minikube/installing.md

 sidebar_position: 2
 title: Installing the CLI
 description: Minikube is one way to get Kubernetes running on your workstation.
-keywords: [podman desktop, podman, containers, migrating, kubernetes, minikube]
+keywords: [podman desktop, podman, containers, installing CLI, kubernetes, minikube]
-tags: [migrating-to-kubernetes, minikube]
+tags: [installing-the-minikube-CLI, minikube]
 ---

 # Installing the `minikube` CLI